axodotdev/cargo-dist/book/src/installers/powershell.md

 Here is a more fleshed out description of how the powershell installer attempts to add the [install-path][config-install-path] to the user's PATH, and the limitations of that process.

 The most fundamental limitation is that installers fundamentally cannot edit the PATH of the currently running shell (it's a parent process).
 Powershell does not have an equivalent of `source`, so to the best of our knowledge restarting the shell is the only option (which if using Windows Terminal seems to mean opening a whole new window, tabs aren't good enough).
-As such, it benefits an installer to try to install to a directory that will already be on PATH (such as [CARGO_HOME][cargo home]). ([rustup also sends a broadcast WM_SETTINGCHANGE message](https://github.com/rust-lang/rustup/blob/bcfac6278c7c2f16a41294f7533aeee2f7f88d07/src/cli/self_update/windows.rs#L397-L409), but we couldn't find any evidence that this does anything useful.)
+As such, it benefits an installer to try to install to a directory that will already be on PATH (such as [CARGO_HOME][cargo home]).

 The process we use to add [install-path][config-install-path] to the user's PATH is roughly the same process that rustup uses (hopefully making us harmonious with running rustup before/after one of our installer scripts).
 In the following description we will use `$install-path` as a placeholder for the path computed at install-time where the binaries get installed.
 Its actual value will likely look something like `C:\Users\axo\.myapp` or `C:\Users\.cargo\bin`.